How do I know my booking is safe?

 If something sounds too good to be true or you notice something suspicious and decide not to book, alert us as soon as possible with your reasons.
 Please contact us and we'll look into it for you.

-Holiday Lettings does not own, manage or inspect any of the properties listed and cannot verify any of the advert details.
-We make no warranties or representations as to the accuracy, completeness, legality, performance or suitability of the adverts.
+Please note: TripAdvisor Vacation Rentals and its network of sites (Holiday Lettings, FlipKey and Niumba) do not own, manage or inspect any of the properties listed and cannot verify any of the listing details.
+We make no guarantees or representations as to the accuracy, completeness, legality, performance or suitability of the listings.
 We accept no liability arising from reliance upon this information made by any user of the site.
 You should conduct your own research and familiarise yourself with our terms and conditions.